vasilyyaremchuk/open-source-literature-manifesto/README.md

 ## Introduction

 We propose absolutely new consept of Literature.
 The art works of it will be free, flexible, ready to continues improvment and with unlimited lifetime.
+The novel can follow to the new life changes and can be up-to-date and clear for any new generation and it can be better and better with each new version.
+Evrebody can contribute and change the world.

 ## Background

+We are used to taking literary works as something set in stone with the author, final version and publishing date.
+When you were young you can imagine the other final of your favorite story...

+But there is another example, these are folk tales, which have different versions and were created by many people.

+We are inspired by the success of Open Source's approach to software development and are confident that it can be extrapolated to other areas of life.

+Literature could be a good option to try it, because it's a text like we have in the most cases of software development.
+We have a lot of colaboration tools, for example Git, that can be borrowed to work with a Literature projects.

+We just need to set a basic rules.

 ## Manifesto